ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

 In this tutorial, we'll configure a reactive (WebFlux) Spring Boot 3 application as an OAuth2 client with login, logout and authorities mapping to enable RBAC using roles defined on OIDC Providers, **without `spring-addons-starter-oidc`**, which makes its security configuration quite more verbose compared to the configuration of the BFF gateway.

 ## 0. Disclaimer
-There are quite a few samples, and all are part of CI to ensure that source compile and all tests pass.
+There are quite a few samples, and all are part of CI to ensure that sources compile and all tests pass.
 Unfortunately, this README is not automatically updated when source changes.
 Please use it as a guidance to understand the source. **If you copy some code, be sure to do it from the source, not from this README**.

 ## 1. Project Initialization
 We start after [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites), and consider that we have a minimum of 1 OIDC Provider configured (2 would be better) and users with and without `NICE` role declared on eac OPh.